 1. Remain calm and in control.
 Getting annoyed will just escalate the situation.
 Avoid negative punishment.

 2. Consistency is the key.
 They don’t understand if they are allowed on the sofa one day but not the next.

 3. Change behaviour through distraction.
 When someone comes to the door offer them a treat in return for calm behaviour to distract their attention.

 4. Make sure the dog has its own space.
 Have a bed in a quiet corner where the dog can be left alone if it needs time alone.

 5. Use a clicker or treats if voice commands don’t seem to work alone.

 Top clear commands for a well trained Jack Russell

 Jack Russells are intelligent dogs that can learn a wide variety of commands, shown by their use in competitions such as Crufts as well as on film and TV.
 These are the main commands that Jack Russells need to know before anything else.

 How to train a Jack Russell to listen

 The very first thing to make sure that your dog understands is to look to you for direction.
 Using a voice command or clicker followed by praise, is a great way to get their attention.
 Make sure they respond to their name by using it clearly before mealtimes, walks and other enjoyable activities.
 Use clear commands in a playful tone that they will want to do to make you happy.
-Shouting rarely works, it will just wind you both up!
+Shouting doesn’t work, it will just make your dog fearful.